bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/beginners-guide-to-python.md

 ### Beginners Guide To Python

 #### My favorite language for maintainability is Python.
-It has simple, clean syntax, object encapsulation, good library support, and optional named parameters.
+It has simple, clean syntax, object encapsulation, good library support, and optional named parameters

 > Bram Cohen

-#### Article on basic web development setup… it is geared towards web but VSCode is an incredibly versatile editor and this stack really could suit just about anyone working in the field of computer science.
+#### Article on basic web development setup… it is geared towards web but VSCode is an incredibly versatile editor and this stack really could suit just about anyone working in the field of computer science

 <strong>A list of all of my articles to link to future posts</strong>
 <br/>